Your Local Government

 Mayor Robin Jones

-Robin Jones is the Mayor of Westport and the Warden for the United Counties of Leeds and Grenville.
+Robin Jones is the Mayor of the Municipality of the Village Westport and the Warden for the United Counties of Leeds and Grenville.
 She is a member of the Board of Management for both Maple View Lodge and St. Lawrence Lodge and is a Member of the Eastern Ontario Wardens Caucus, and a Board Member of Eastern Ontario Regional Network (EORN).
 Prior to entering political life, Mayor Jones had a 33 year career in policing, holding senior positions with the Waterloo Regional Police, the OPP and finished her policing career as Chief of Nishnawbe-Aski Police.
 In 2007, she was seconded to the Government of Ontario, Ministry of Community Safety and Correctional Services and was the Provincial Negotiator for First Nations Police Services throughout Ontario.
 In her spare time, Robin can be found at a pottery wheel enjoying making pots, reading travelling and hanging out with her dogs aka "the girls".

 Councillor Jackalyn Brady is a lifetime resident of Westport.
 Jackalyn retired in 2002 after a 32 year career as an elementary school teacher.
 She was appointed to Council in 2006 and is proud to be the fifth generation of her family to serve on Council in the Village of Westport.
 Jackalyn serves as Chair on both the Historical Advisory Committee and Westport In Bloom Advisory Committee.

 Rob Roberts is a retired family physician.
 Having previously served on both the Economic Development and Harbour Committees, he now chairs the Tourism Advisory Committee and is Council's representative on the Westport Public Library Board.